 If your design consists of PL components only (RTL and IP only), you can use the Vivado® tools to generate a programmable device image (PDI) to program the Versal device.
 Like previous architectures, design sources are added to the Vivado tools and compiled through the Vivado implementation flow.
-If you are using this flow, following are important considerations:

 The hardened DDR memory controllers are only accessible through the NoC IP.
 To use the DDRMC, your design must include NoC IP.

 Hardware debug cores connect through the CIPS IP by default.
 JTAG is still available but no longer the preferred flow.
 You must be familiar with changes to the hardware debug connectivity and flow.